Sport · BBC

 Sunderland defender Dan Ballard becomes the third player to be sent off for pulling an opponent's hair in the Premier League this season.
 Is it time to change the law?

-It's hard to execute the rule like it was intentional," said Sunderland manager Regis le Bris.
 "So sometimes handball is the same, there is always a grey area and, probably, with this rule we are in that stage."
 When it comes to hair pulling, there isn't a specific law.
-It currently falls under the remit of violent conduct, in the same way that pushing someone in the face or elbowing an opponent in the head does.
 As hair pulling is treated as an act of violent conduct, referees' body Professional Game Match Officials Limited (PGMOL) made it clear to clubs at the start of the season that it will always be considered a red-card offence.
 "It's really hard to digest because I don't think it was an intentional and violent conduct.
-It was a duel in the air and with a tall striker," added Le Bris.
-"So in the air 20 times in the game many things can happen but it wasn't intentional.
 "If the rule is the rule when you face a striker with long hair you'll have problems because you can't defend, anything can happen."
 It's a grey area though.
 Fulham defender Kenny Tete escaped a red card for an apparent hair pull on Manchester City forward Antoine Semenyo during his side's 3-0 Premier League defeat on 11 February.
-It's also an issue in the women's game.